BowDown097/NKFrameworkDecomp/STYLE_GUIDE.md

 - #include's are separated by library (i.e. framework headers are separate from STL headers, which are separate from Boost headers) and are also separate from the header guard and, in a source file, its respective header file.

 ## Variables
-- All variable names are in camel case.
-- Variable names are prefixed based on certain types **for member variables only** and are prefixed on certain qualifiers **for all variables**.
+- Variable names are in camel case and are prefixed to indicate some types and qualifiers.
 - The known type prefixes are as follows:
     - booleans: bVariable
     - enums: eVariable